Doctorbal/zabbix-postgres-partitioning/README.md

 Reload PostgreSQL and you should be ready for the full production.

-Clean up, change the IPs on newly provisioned Zabbix, decommission the old one etc. as needed.
+Clean up, change of the IPs on newly provisioned Zabbix server, decommission the old one etc. as needed.

 #### [SideNote]

-You may come up with deviations of the migration strategy, such as, before starting the new zabbix server create a dump the LARGE_TABLES-TRENDS using COPY, wait some time (2 hours might be enough), so there should be no issue with data constraints and just then start new zabbix server, which will convert the database and then restore the trends as well as starts INSERTing new data.
-As there should be no duplicate keys on `trends*`, it may be possible to restore tables with success and not having to turn off sync, but ... if not it will roll back all the data inserted so far.
+You may come up with deviations of the migration strategy, such as, before starting the new zabbix server create a dump the LARGE_TABLES-TRENDS using COPY, wait some time (2 hours might be enough), so there should be no issue with data constraints and just then start new zabbix server.
+Again, first start of Zabbix server with this new database will convert the database schema, tables and trends as well as starts INSERTing new data.
+As there should be no duplicate keys on `trends*` values, it may be possible to restore tables with success and not having to turn `fsync=off`, but ... if not it will roll back all the data inserted so far.

 ```
 pg_dump -v -Fd -j 4 -d zabbix -h zabbix1 -U zabbix -f sql_dump-LARGE_TABLES-TRENDS-for-restore --table=trends*